 where $F(\stocfracth;\crosshel)$ is an imbalance-dependent suppression factor that goes to $0$ as $\stocfracth\to 0$.
 This suppression is stronger when only considering modes beneath the CB cone, with the increase in suppression with imbalance arising from the decreasing width of the wavevector-frequency spectrum as $\crosshel\to 1$ (which will be discussed in more detail below).

-At large $\stocfracth$, the heating appears to become moderately less efficient as $\crosshel$ increases.
+At large $\stocfracth$, the heating becomes moderately less efficient as $\crosshel$ increases.
 This is due to the Gaussian-weighted peak in the integral of $\Qprp$, \eqref{eq:QprpGeneralCase}, arising from the choice of a Maxwellian distribution.
 For the imbalanced case, the sharp peak at $\kprltilde^{(1)}$ above the CB cone contributes strongly to $\Qprp$, as this is near the peak of the Gaussian for small $\vprltilde$.
 In contrast, due to the broadening of the wavevector-frequency spectrum, the balanced and moderately imbalanced cases peak along the CB cone (which lies at parallel scales $|\kprltilde| \leq \stocfracth \ll 1$ for small $\stocfracth$) rather than at $\kprltilde^{(1)}$, so $\Qprp$ is smaller.
 The numerical simulations of \citet{Johnston2025-ss} recently found similar values of $\Qprp$ at large $\stocfracth$ in both balanced and imbalanced turbulence, in contrast to what is seen in figure~\ref{fig:DppGeneral}.
-This may be due to a difference in the definition of $\stocfracth$ (which in this work is defined in terms of the Els\"asser variable spectrum \eqref{eq:RMHDSpecNormDef} compared to the rms $\ExB$ velocity $\deltau{\rhoi}$ in \citet{Johnston2025-ss}, which may lead to an imbalance-dependant factor between the heating rates), or additional factors such as intermittency or $\kprp\rhoi \gtrsim 1$ effects within their simulations.
+This may be due to a difference in the definition of $\stocfracth$ (which in this work is defined in terms of the Elsasser variable spectrum \eqref{eq:RMHDSpecNormDef} compared to the r.m.s. $\ExB$ velocity $\deltau{\rhoi}$ in \citet{Johnston2025-ss}, which may lead to an imbalance-dependent factor between the heating rates), or additional factors such as intermittency or $\kprp\rhoi \gtrsim 1$ effects within their simulations.